Infinite ergodic theory meets Boltzmann statistics: Time and ensemble-averages

 As for the indicator function, now consider the averaged potential energy, with the uniform approximation, Eq. \eqref{UniformApproximation}:

-In the long-time limit. we have
+In the long-time limit, we have

 since the potential is zero beyond some length-scale $l_1$, and $\exp( - x^2 /4 D t) \sim 1$ for $0<x<l_1$.
-The total potential energy is decreasing with time, since particles are escaping the well, traveling to the bulk and exploring the spatial domain where the force is negligible.
+The total potential energy is decreasing with time (in absolute value, and in contrast with the entropy which is increasing), as particles are escaping the well, traveling to the bulk and exploring the spatial domain where the force is negligible.
 Here, it is important to note that the process is recurrent, so any particle which escapes the surface to any distance as long as we wish, will eventually return to the regime of non-zero potential with probability one (to the local minimum of the Lennard-Jones potential, for example).
 This means that if we perform an experiment with $N\gg1$ particles, it is more likely to find them in the medium, beyond $l_1$, after some finite time.
-Still one observes the return of the particles, where particles are residing in the vicinity of the surface, as this makes the measurement of the non-normalized density at all possible (no escape is forever).
-Note that the average potential energy is decreasing as time advances, in contrast with the entropy, which is increasing.
+Still, since one always observes the return of the particles, there is always a non-negligible number of them which are residing in the vicinity of the surface (no escape is forever).

 Now, consider the ensemble-average of the deterministic part of the force field $f(x) = - \partial_x V(x)$

 Since this observable is also integrable with respect to the infinite density, Eq. \eqref{EqID5}, we get $\langle f(x) \rangle = k_b T /\mathcal{Z}_t$ or